sumowll/BD4H-Bootcamp/web/spark-mllib.md

 ```

 ## Save & load model
-In real world setting, you may need to save trained model.
+In real world setting, you may need to save the trained model.
 You can achieve that by directly serialize you model object using java `ObjectOutputStream` and save
 ```scala
   import java.io.{FileOutputStream, ObjectOutputStream, ObjectInputStream, FileInputStream}
   // save model